 If more than one individual has been appointed as co-Personal Representatives, please see Section 6.5 for important information about the documentation that is needed in order for the VCF to process the payment on the claim.

 The Special Master will not split a VCF payment among multiple payees.
 For example, the VCF will not split a payment so a portion is paid directly to a law firm and a portion directly to the claimant.
 Attorneys who represent VCF claimants should have agreements in place with their clients that include details on the fees being charged and how and when those fees will be paid.
-Payments made by the VCF are paid only to injured victims or the authorized Personal Representative of a deceased victim, or a parent or guardian of a minor victim.
+Payments made by the VCF are paid only to injured victims or the authorized Personal Representative of a deceased victim, or the court-appointed guardian of an incapacitated adult.
 Although the Special Master will authorize payment to a law firm account with appropriate documentation signed by the claimant, the payment is made specifically on behalf of the individual.

 - Bankruptcy proceedings: The VCF cannot advise you on how your award may be treated if the victim or recipient of the award has filed for bankruptcy protection.
 If a court has ordered that the VCF award must be paid to a trustee in bankruptcy, you must notify the VCF and provide the court order.
 An attorney may be able to provide more information based on each individual’s particular case.
 If additional information regarding the break- down of your award is needed for purposes of a bankruptcy proceeding, please contact the VCF Helpline.